snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

 ### Microphysics

+**Traps disrupt band bending by introducing localized charges, modifying the electric field.**

+**Connect the CVU HI to the gate electrode and CVU LO to the LAr bulk**

+LAr as a "Pseudosubstrate":
+- Unlike traditional MOS capacitors (where capacitance is between gate and silicon), your LAr-CCD measures capacitance between the gate and LAr.
+This requires redefining "accumulation" and "depletion" in terms of LAr’s quasi-free electrons.

+Interface Trap Response:
+- The AC signal at CVU HI excites interface traps at the Al₂O₃/LAr boundary.
+The CVU LO detects their delayed response (phase shift), allowing extraction of trap density (Dit)

 Interface traps (Dit)
 - Arise from defects at the LAr/Al₂O₃ interface (e.g., dangling bonds, impurities).
 - Act as recombination centers, reducing charge transfer efficiency (CTE)